lifebottle/Tales-of-Legendia-Undub/README.md

 Credits:
-- somebody special (for the original Undub),
+- somebody special (for the original Undub)
 - Julian
 - Trixarian
 - Ethanol